OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

 Complete the following steps to create a custom function named `stockPrice` that accepts a stock ticker symbol (e.g., **MSFT**) and returns the price of that stock.
 This custom function uses the IEX Trading API, which is free and does not require authentication.

-1. In the **stock-ticker** project that the Yo Office generator created, find the file **src/functions/functions.js** and open it in your code editor.
+1. In the **stock-ticker** project that the Yeoman generator created, find the file **src/functions/functions.js** and open it in your code editor.

 2. In **functions.js**, locate the `increment` function and add the following code immediately after that function.